- Head and neck cancers

 Other cancers in the head and neck area

-For details about other cancers, call Cancer Council 13 11 20, or visit our other Cancer Type webpages.
+For details about other cancers, call Cancer Council 13 11 20, or see the relevant Cancer types.

 Who gets head and neck cancers?

-About 4400 people in Australia (approximately 3170 men and 1230 women) are diagnosed with head and neck cancer each year.
+About 4630 people in Australia are diagnosed with a head and neck cancer each year.

-- 1370 people diagnosed with an oral cancer (mouth and tongue)
+- 1460 people diagnosed with cancer in the mouth and tongue

 What causes head and neck cancers?